-If you're over the age of 13 years and are a member of a family sharing group:
+If you're over the age of 13 and are a member of a family sharing group:

-- 1. Do one of the following: - On your Mac with macOS 13 or later: Choose Apple menu > System Settings, then click Family in the sidebar (below your name). - On your Mac with macOS 12 or earlier: Choose Apple menu € > System Preferences, click Family Sharing ≥, then click Family Sharing. - 2.
-In the list of family members, click your name or Details next to your name, click Stop Using Family Sharing, then follow the on-screen instructions. - 3.
+- 1. Do one of the following: - On your Mac with macOS 13 or later: Choose Apple menu > System Settings, then click Family in the sidebar (below your name). - 2.
+In the list of family members, click your name or Details next to your name, click Stop Using Family Sharing, then follow the onscreen instructions. - 3.
 Click Done.

-Turn off Family Sharing on your iPhone or iPad with iOS 18 or iPadOS 18, or later If you're the family organiser:
+Turn off Family Sharing on your iPhone or iPad with iOS 18, iPadOS 18, or later

-- 1. Go to Settings (> Family (below your name). - 2.
+- 1. Go to Settings ( > Family (below your name). - 2.
 Tap your name, then tap Stop Using Family Sharing.

-Turn off Family Sharing on your iPhone or iPad with iOS 17 or iPadOS 17, or earlier
+Turn off Family Sharing on your iPhone or iPad with iOS 17, iPadOS 17, or earlier